cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 Certain commands may have a specific requirement that causes them to immediately fail without retrying: such as [`cy.request()`](/api/commands/request).

-Others, such as DOM based commands will automatically [retry](/guides/core-concepts/retry-ability) and wait for their corresponding elements to exist before failing.
+Others, such as DOM queries will automatically [retry](/guides/core-concepts/retry-ability) and wait for their corresponding elements to exist before failing.